Choosing the right Business Intelligence (BI) system for your business needs is difficult and often very stressful.

 Data Filters And Drilldown.

 How specific can you make your searches and how does the system allow you to do this?
 Does this make sense to you and your team?
-Is this the best solution for the way in which you currently search or want to search in future?
+Is this the best solution for the way in which you currently search or want to search in the future?

 The dashboard is usually the home screen of the BI system.
 Is what you see when you log into the system what you need to see at a quick glance?
 Can you personalize or configure this to your business?

 Specific Time Ranges For Data Search.

 When searching for information from the system, can you select the time periods you need?
-This could be monthly, weekly or a rolling time period.
-Are you able to compare date ranges to give you direct comparisons and trends?
+This could be monthly, weekly, or a rolling time period.
+Can you compare date ranges to give you direct comparisons and trends?

 Can the system send alerts to you (by email, SMS, pop-ups, push notifications) based on your requirements without you having to log in and run a search?